Where to put your old stuff? Tips & places for useful in-kind donations 2026

-Every one of us has things lying around at home that are no longer needed.
-Be it clothes that we haven’t worn for ages, books that are just decoration on the shelf or games that are forgotten in drawers.
-There are many organisations that could really use these things and are happy to receive a meaningful in-kind donation.
+We all have things lying around at home that we no longer need.
+Whether it’s clothes we haven’t worn in ages, books that are just sitting on the shelf as decoration, or games that are forgotten in drawers.
+There are plenty of organisations that could really use these things.

-However, there are a few things to keep in mind, because not every donation is equally helpful.
-We give you a few simple tips to make the organisations and recipients really happy with your donated items.
-And we show you how to find a donation location near you.
+Here are a few simple tips to help you make the organisations and recipients really happy with your stuff.
+And we’ll show you how to find a drop-off point in the largest German cities and in your area.

 Donate things via vostel.de

-On vostel.de there are a variety of organisations looking for specific things.
-These include toys for refugee children, plant donations for garden projects as well as clothing for people in need and much more.
+On vostel.de, organisations search for specific items: toys for refugee children, plants for gardening projects, clothing for people in need, and much more.
+It’s a great way to help exactly where something specific is needed.
 Take a look at the list and maybe you can support someone directly.

 Find out beforehand what is really needed